ArbitraryCombination/FluidSynthUnity/Samples/README.md

 # Samples

-This folder can be used to store example projects etc.
-This folder is ignored for NPM in [.npmignore file](../.npmignore).
+This folder contains a project which showcases how to use this package.

 # Running package tests